2018 United States House of Representatives elections in Washington: Results

+By county

 District 7

 The 7th congressional district includes most of Seattle, all of Vashon Island, Edmonds, Shoreline, Kenmore, and parts of Burien and Normandy Park.
-The district has a PVI of D+33.
-The incumbent is Democrat Pramila Jayapal, who has represented the district since 2017.
-She was elected with 56% of the vote in 2016 to replace retiring Democratic Representative Jim McDermott.
+The district had a PVI of D+33.
+The incumbent was Democrat Pramila Jayapal, who had represented the district since 2017.
+She was elected with 56% of the vote in 2016, to replace retiring Democratic representative Jim McDermott.